sumit2001/eCommerce/README.md

 ![Mobile Screenshot](./mobile_screenshot.png)

-This repository contains the code for the Full Stack E-Commerce Website developed as part of the Udemy course ["Full Stack: Angular and Java Spring Boot E-Commerce Website"](https://www.udemy.com/course/full-stack-angular-spring-boot-tutorial/) by [Chad Darby](https://github.com/darbyluv2code).
+This repository contains the code for the Full Stack E-Commerce Website developed as part of the Personal Project.
 The project leverages various technologies, including Java 11, Apache Maven, Hibernate, Spring Core, Spring Data, Spring REST, Spring Boot, Spring Security, TypeScript, Angular, Okta, Stripe, and Swagger API.

 ## Overview

-This E-Commerce website, known as "Luv2Shop," is a full-stack application built with Angular and Java Spring Boot.
+This E-Commerce website is a full-stack application built with Angular and Java Spring Boot.
 It includes a wide range of features and functionalities necessary for a modern online store.
 The project is designed to showcase best practices in building robust and secure web applications using the technologies mentioned above.

 ## Features